Damn Yankees: Plot

-NOTE: This is the plot of the 1994 Broadway revival of the show; there are differences from the original 1955 version.
-For the 1958 film version, see Damn Yankees (film).
+Note: The synopsis for the 1994 Broadway revival differed from the original 1955 production.
+The plot of the 1958 film adaptation is closer to the original stage version.

 Middle-aged real estate agent Joe Boyd is a long-suffering fan of the pathetic Washington Senators baseball team.
-His wife, Meg, laments this ("Six Months Out Of Every Year").
+His wife Meg laments this ("Six Months Out Of Every Year").
 After she has gone to bed, he sits up late, grumbling that if the Senators just had a "long ball hitter" they could beat "those damn Yankees".
-Suddenly, the smooth-talking Mr. Applegate appears.
+Suddenly, the smooth-talking, subtly demonic Mr. Applegate appears.
 He offers Joe the chance to become "Joe Hardy", the young slugger the Senators need.
 He accepts, even though he must leave Meg ("Goodbye Old Girl").
 However, his business sense makes him insist on an escape clause.
 The Senators' last game is on September 25, and if he plays in it, he is to stay as Joe Hardy forever.
 If not, he has until 9:00 the night before to walk away from the deal and return to his normal life.

 At the ballpark, the hapless Senators vow to play their best despite their failings ("Heart").
 Then Joe Hardy is suddenly discovered and joins the team.
 Gloria Thorpe, a sports reporter, praises him ("Shoeless Joe from Hannibal, Mo").
 His hitting prowess enables the team to move up in the standings.

-Though Joe is increasingly successful, he truly misses Meg and moves into her house as a boarder in his persona as Joe Hardy.
+Though Joe is increasingly successful, he truly misses Meg and moves into her house as a boarder in his Joe Hardy persona.
 They begin to bond, especially over her "lost" husband ("A Man Doesn't Know").
-Fearful of losing his deal, Applegate calls Lola, "the best homewrecker on [his] staff", to seduce Joe and ensure his loss of the bet.
+Fearful of losing his deal, Applegate calls Lola, "the best homewrecker on [his] staff", to seduce Joe and ensure he loses the bet.
 She promises to deliver ("A Little Brains, A Little Talent"), and Applegate introduces her as a sultry South American dancer named "Señorita Lolita Banana".
 She sings a seductive song ("Whatever Lola Wants"), but Joe's devotion to Meg proves too strong, even for her.
 Applegate punishes her by firing her, where she performs with other past workers for Applegate ("Who's Got the Pain").

 Applegate decides to switch tactics to ensure Joe's failure.
 He releases false information about Joe's true identity being "Shifty McCoy", an escaped criminal and con artist.
 When Gloria discovers this information, she presses charges, and he is forced into court.